Do Your ECM's Obsolescence Management Procedures Look Like This?

 If you have an issue with a component on your medical device PCB that the FDA signed off on, you can’t replace it without getting it cleared.
 Now you have a $10,000 piece of medical equipment that’s waiting for months on a $1 part.

-Situations, where you have to stop everything due to a component shortage, are deeply frustrating -- but some of them are avoidable.
+Situations where you must stop everything due to a component shortage are deeply frustrating — but some are avoidable.
 There are a few useful approaches that can minimize such risks:

 Work with an electronics manufacturing contractor that has experience in medical equipment life cycle management, and the tools to do it.
 Early on in the medical device electronics design process, your ECM can help you identify opportunities for proactive obsolescence management.